ncurrid/ncurrid.github.io/index.md

 <section id="about" class="section">
   <h2>About me</h2>
   <p>I’m a Project Manager with a growing focus on Business Intelligence, using data to support decision-making and improve performance across diverse sectors.
 I approach my work with both curiosity and rigor, combining analytical thinking and project management to deliver clear, measurable results.
-I focus on turning data into actionable insights through KPIs, reporting, and performance tracking.
 I communicate clearly and manage projects both independently and within cross-functional teams, ensuring strong alignment between stakeholders and operations.</p>
 </section>

 <section id="bio" class="section bio-premium">